The leading voice for excellence in public finance

 Why Advanced Refunding is necessary

-Similar to the Investing in Our Communities Act (H.R.
-2772) of 2019, the Advanced Refunding provisions of the Build Back Better Act (H.R.
-5376) would restore ability for states to advance refund their tax-exempt municipal bonds.
+Advanced Refunding provisions of S. 1453 and H.R.
+1837 would restore ability for states to advance refund their tax-exempt municipal bonds.
 A refunding occurs when the proceeds from one bond are used to pay off another bond, typically at a lower interest rate.
 State and locally issued bonds are traditionally used for financing of infrastructure projects.

 The use of this tool saves taxpayers’ money and frees up cash flow for additional projects like transportation (such as roads, bridges and airports), utilities, education, and other general purpose bonds.
 By using this financial tool, state and local governments have saved billions of dollars by allowing them to provide more comprehensive savings at lower costs to their taxpayers.

-If these provisions remain in the reconciliation bill and are enacted, this bill will restore the option to conduct advance refundings of bonds that was eliminated in the Tax Cuts and Jobs Act of 2017.
+If these provisions are enacted, this would restore the option to conduct advance refundings of bonds that was eliminated in the Tax Cuts and Jobs Act of 2017.
 Prior to that law, state and local jurisdictions could issue one advance refunding per tax exempt municipal bond at a lower rate of the original bond.
 Between 2012 and 2016, bonds totaling approximately $391 billion were issued that were then subject to advance refunding totaling about $12 billion on infrastructure investments; funds that could be used for new projects.
 By eliminating the ability for state and local governments to issue tax-exempt advance refunded bonds imposed substantial financial costs to them.
 NAST supports legislation to reinstate this critical financing tool.

 All Public Finance Resolutions